 DesalCo Limited ("DesalCo").
 A Cayman Islands company, DesalCo provides design, management, engineering and construction services for desalination projects as well as management and engineering services relating to municipal water distribution and treatment.
-Serving as a subcontractor to OC-Cayman, DesalCo designed and constructed the three reverse osmosis plants that OC-Cayman currently operates for (and previously sold to) the WAC and is presently constructing the new Red Gate plant for the WAC.
+Serving as a subcontractor to OC-Cayman, DesalCo designed and constructed the four reverse osmosis plants that OC-Cayman currently operates for (and previously sold to) the WAC.

 Kalaeloa Desalco LLC ("Kalaeloa Desalco").
 In September 2021, Kalaeloa Desalco was formed to pursue a project encompassing the design, construction, operations and maintenance of a seawater reverse osmosis desalination plant in Oahu, Hawaii.
 In June 2023, Kalaeloa Desalco signed a definitive agreement with the Honolulu Board of Water Supply to design, build, operate and maintain a 1.7 million gallons per day seawater reverse osmosis desalination plant in Oahu, Hawaii.
+Development of this plant is currently underway.